Universal Basic Income Explained

 Simply put — a lot.
 Even UBI’s biggest proponents admit this would be enormously expensive.
-Yang’s plan, for instance, would cost about $3 trillion a year — putting it about on par with projections for Medicare for All plans and increasing federal spending by about 73%.
+Yang’s plan, for instance, would have cost about $3 trillion a year — putting it about on par with projections for Medicare for All plans and increasing federal spending by about 73%.

 - Economic Expansion: Republicans have argued for decades that tax cuts pay for themselves by stimulating the economy.
 The same principle would apply here, on a much larger scale.

 Advocates of the UBI are quick to detail the various ways a universal basic income could address some of society’s most pressing issues.
 Although the program wouldn’t be a cure-all, it could have a variety of positive effects.

-Of course, with a program of this size — and one as radical in nature — there are plenty of potential downsides that need to be carefully addressed before implementing a UBI.
+Of course, with a program of this size — and one as radical in nature –, there are plenty of potential downsides that need to be carefully addressed before implementing a UBI.

 - The Law of Unintended Consequences: It’s difficult to forecast what the biggest problems with a UBI would even be.
 A program that would so fundamentally change the economy and people’s relationship with the government likely would have consequences that can’t fully be anticipated.

-There are examples here in the U.S., too.
+The potential benefits and downsides aren’t completely hypothetical.
 When Nixon flirted with the idea in the 1970s, he launched a pilot program in a few American cities to see what would happen.
 In each case, the massive decline in labor force some hypothesized didn’t materialize.
 There was a small decline in labor force participation, but it was driven by teenagers from low-income households who could now focus on their education or future career instead of low-wage work to help mom and dad cover the rent.

-As with many big policy ideas, the universal basic income currently exists entirely in the hypothetical because there’s no instance where UBI has been implemented on a mass scale.
+Unfortunately, there’s no good answer.
+As with many big policy ideas, the universal basic income currently exists entirely in the hypothetical because there’s no instance where UBI has been formally implemented on a mass scale.
 But the basic ideas at its core seem to have excited many people interested in building a fairer society, so you’re likely to be hearing more about the plan — whether or not it ever comes to fruition.